ARTH-101 The Built Environment

 This course examines the great ruptures in late 19th and early 20th century art that today we call modernist.
 It relates aspects of that art to the equally great transformations outside the studio: political revolution, the rise and consolidation of industrial capitalism, colonization and its discontents, and world war.
 It compares different kinds of modernisms, including those in Austria, France, Germany, Mexico, Spain and Russia.

-This course traces the different paths of painting, sculpture, and mixed media in the United States and, to a lesser extent, Western Europe between 1945 and 1989 -- that is, between the end of World War II and the fall of the Berlin Wall.
-We will begin with both the "climax" and "crisis" of modernism in midcentury and the movements and works that the crisis spawned.
-In the second half of the course, we will follow art's relationship to a variety of postmodern subjects and debates.
-Throughout, we will measure the effects of geopolitical tensions on the visual arts.
-On a weekly basis, we will read a wide range of primary and secondary sources, with essays by art historians, critics, and artists.
-Overall, we will try to understand ambitious art's relationship with key social, political, and cultural developments during an intense four decades of worldwide change and uncertainty.
+This course traces the different paths of painting, sculpture, and mixed media in the United States and, to a lesser extent, Western and Eastern Europe between 1945 and 1989.
+It begins with both the "climax" and "crisis" of modernism in midcentury and the movements and works that the crisis spawned.
+In the second half of the course, it follows art's relationship with a variety of postmodern subjects and debates.
+Throughout, it measures the effects of geopolitical tensions on the visual arts.
+Readings include a wide range of primary and secondary sources, with essays by art historians, critics, and artists.

 ARTH-246 Photography As Art